kyleiwaniec/ENRhOOT-Ontology/README.md

 The file ```competency-questions.txt``` shows five competency questions in DL and SPARQL that were used to perform a completeness check on the ontology. \
 An example how to use SPARQL in Python can be found in the file ```Python_SPARQL.py```.

-The ontology is available at: https://ramonakuehn.de/grhoot.owl \
+The ontology is available at: <a href="https://ramonakuehn.de/grhoot.owl">https://ramonakuehn.de/grhoot.owl</a> \
-A documentation created with LODE is available at: https://ramonakuehn.de/grhoot_documentation.htm
+A documentation created with LODE is available at: <a href="https://ramonakuehn.de/grhoot_documentation.htm">https://ramonakuehn.de/grhoot_documentation.htm</a>

 When using the ontology, please cite: \